Share with your flock

 - The vast majority of hens are healthy and laying well.

-It is not uncommon for some hens to suffer bruising for a few days after collection.
+It is not uncommon for some hens to have bruising for a few days after collection.
 However, in our experience, with a little rest, bruised hens make a full recovery.
 Should you experience this when you get your girls back home, feel free to call our Advice Line on 01884 860084 so we can advise how to help your hen whilst she gets stronger.